nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 nc 172.32.34.147 3000
 ```

-You can now start chatting.
-All your messages are being sent across the channel literally!
+You can now start chatting as all your messages are being sent across the channel literally!

 ![chat-nc.png](chat-nc.png)

-### Part 2: Aerospike NoSQL DB Stretch Cluster
+<p id="stretch-cluster-section"><h3>Part 2: Aerospike NoSQL DB Stretch Cluster</h3></p>

 In this section, we will create a 6-node stretch cluster NoSQL DB, with each region hosting 3 nodes.
 The following diagram illustrates the stretch cluster configuration, where every node interconnects with each other node.
 Due to VPC peering, additional latencies may be observed for replica updates, but this is not a concern for this topic.